Bhupesh-V/30-seconds-of-cpp/algorithm/inner_product.md

 # inner_product

 **Description :** The function is used to perform the inner product of two ranges (i.e, vectors).

-Inner Product explanation for v1={1, 2} and v2={3,4}:

-        Default Inner Product = v1[0]*v2[0] + v1[1]*v2[2]
-		                  = 1 * 3 + 2 * 4
-		                  = 11

-In the example above, the ranges are the two vectors (v1, v2).

-In that case, the function takes 4 arguments.
-The initial position of the first range (v1\[0]) as an iterator, the final position of the first range (v1\[1]) as an iterator, the initial position of the second range (v2\[0]) as an iterator and an initial value for the accumulator (usually is 0).
-The implementation of the inner_product() is based on an accumulator and a product function which add and multiply two number respectively.
+The function takes 4 arguments.
+The initial position of the first range, the final position of the first range, the initial position of the second range all as iterators, and an initial value for the accumulator (usually is 0).
+The implementation of the inner_product() is based on an accumulator and a product function which add and multiply two numbers respectively.

 Another usage of inner_product is to change the default behaviour of the accumulator (a+b) and the product (a*b).
 We can do that by calling the inner_product() with two extra arguments.
-These two extra arguments can define the custom behaviour of the accumulator and the product.

-In the coding example bellow we see the two different cases for inner_product function.

 **Example** :
 ```cpp